FIND OUT HOW MUCH YOU CAN

 GEICO is a great choice for auto insurance, especially for students and those in the military.
-After careful evaluation, GEICO earned a 9.0 out of 10.0 rating for customer experience, cost and coverage.
-On top of that, it earned a 9.5 for industry reputation.
+After careful evaluation, GEICO earned a 9.0 out of 10.0 rating for customer experience, 9.4 for cost, and 8.5 for coverage.
+On top of that, it earned a 9.8 for industry reputation.

 You must be in the military, a veteran or part of a military family to qualify for USAA insurance.
 For those who do qualify, it is among the best insurance options.
-Our team gave USAA a 9.0 for its strong industry reputation, customer experience and cost.
-On top of that, USAA earned an 8.5 rating for its coverage.
+Our team gave USAA a 9.3 for its strong industry reputation and customer experience, as well as a 10.0 for cost.
+On top of that, USAA earned an 9.5 rating for its coverage.

 State Farm is yet another top choice for auto insurance, whether you have a Ford F-150 or another vehicle.
-Its great industry reputation earned it a 9.5 out of 10.0 rating.
-State Farm’s excellent coverage led to an 8.5, while it received an 8.0 for both customer experience and cost.
+Its great industry reputation earned it a 9.9 out of 10.0 rating.
+State Farm’s excellent coverage and cost led to a pair of 9.0 ratings, while it received an 8.8 for customer experience.

 FAQ: How Much Would Car Insurance Cost for a Ford F-150?

 The cost to insure a Ford F-150 will depend on numerous factors, including your credit score, driving history and where you live.
 Ford F-150s cost less to insure than a higher-end vehicle like a sports car, though.

 Ford F-150s are one of the cheapest full-size trucks to maintain.
 The F-150’s reliability and generally cheap repair costs help keep prices affordable even when the truck heads to the shop.

 How much would car insurance cost for a Ford F-150 Raptor?